Bison Taco Bowl (Video)

 - 8.75 oz can of kidney beans, drained and rinsed

 - ½ cup part skim shredded cheddar cheese

 - 1 romaine heart, thinly sliced

 - ½ tomato, diced

 Heat a large non-stick sauté pan over medium high heat.
-Add ground bison into the dry pan and using a wooden or rubber spatula break the meat apart.
-Cook for a couple of minutes or until the meat is no longer pink and then push the meat over to one side of the pan.
+Add ground bison into the dry pan, then using a wooden or rubber spatula, break the meat apart.
+Cook for a couple of minutes or until the meat is no longer pink, then push the meat over to one side of the pan.

-Add one teaspoon of olive oil to the empty half of the pan and then add in the peppers, onion, garlic and a pinch of salt.
-Allow the veggies to cook until they are tender, about five minutes, and then combine the meat and the veggies together.
+Add one teaspoon of olive oil to the empty half of the pan, then add in the peppers, onion, garlic and a pinch of salt.
+Allow the veggies to cook until they are tender, about five minutes, then combine the meat and the veggies together.

 Stir in the taco seasoning trying to ensure an even coating over the meat veggie mixture.

 Stir in broth and beans and allow to cook until the broth has evaporated and the beans are heated through (about five minutes or so).